andresromerouy/DBase/[DB-04] More on queries.md

 WHERE release_year BETWEEN 1980 AND 1989 AND certification IN ('X', ‘NC-17');</b>
 </pre>

+*Note*.
+SQLite would accept `1980 <= release_year < 1990` instead of `release_year BETWEEN 1980 AND 1989`, but expressions involving two comparison operators are not legal in other databases.

 So far, we have created filters by specifying the exact values we are interested in.
 In the real world, we often wish to search for a pattern rather than for specific values, specially for string data.
 In SQL, the operator `LIKE` can be used in a `WHERE` clause to search for a pattern in a column.

 A **wildcard character** can then be used to substitute one or more characters in a string.
 There are two wildcard characters you can use with `LIKE`, the percentage and the underscore.
 The percentage wildcard character `%` will match zero, one, or many characters in text.
 For example, if you are curious to learn about people whose first name is Miguel, the following query will give you the answer.
 Note the white space after ‘Miguel’.

 <pre>
 <b>SELECT *
 FROM people
 WHERE name LIKE 'Miguel %';</b>

 id    name                 birthdate   deathdate
 ----  -------------------  ----------  ----------
 5653  Miguel A. Núñez Jr.
 5654  Miguel Ángel Solá    1950-05-14